Squalius

-Squalius is a genus of fish in the family Cyprinidae found in Europe and Asia.
-Hybridization is not rare in the Cyprinidae, including this genus.
+Squalius is a genus of freshwater ray-finned fish belonging to the family Leuciscidae, the daces, Eurasian minnows and reklated fishes.
+The fishies in this genus are found in Europe and Asia.
+Hybridization is not rare in the Leuciscidae, including this genus.
 S. alburnoides is known to be of ancient hybrid origin, with the paternal lineage deriving from a prehistoric species related to Anaecypris; the latter mated with ancestral S. pyrenaicus.
 Present-day S. alburnoides mates with sympatric congeners of other species.

 Species

-There are currently 52 recognized species in this genus:
+These are the currently recognized species in this genus: